A Simple proof for Imnang's algorithms

 \section{A simple proof for the theorem}

 S. Imnang \cite{[5]Imnang2013viscosityInterationMethod} considered an iterative algorithm for finding a common element of the set of fixed points of nonexpansive mappings and the set of solutions of a variational inequality.
-First, it is needed to prove a lemma as follows: \begin{lem} Let $C$ be a nonempty closed convex subset of a Banach space $E$.
-Let $A: C \rightarrow E$ be a relaxed $(m, v)$-cocoercive mapping and $\epsilon$-Lipschitz continuous such that $v-m \epsilon^{2}>0$.
-Then $A$ is a $(v-m \epsilon^{2})$-expansive mapping. \end{lem} \begin{proof} Since $A$ is $(m, v)$-cocoercive and $\epsilon$-Lipschitz continuous, for each $x,y \in C$ and $j(x - y) \in J(x - y)$, it is concluded that
+Our argument will rely on the following lemma. \begin{lem} Suppose that $C$ is a nonempty closed convex subset of a Banach space $E$.
+Suppose that $A: C \rightarrow E$ is a relaxed $(m, v)$-cocoercive mapping and $\epsilon$-Lipschitz continuous with $v-m \epsilon^{2}>0$.
+Then $A$ is a $(v-m \epsilon^{2})$-expansive mapping. \end{lem} \begin{proof} Since $A$ is $(m, v)$-cocoercive and $\epsilon$-Lipschitz continuous, for each $x,y \in C$ and $j(x - y) \in J(x - y)$, we have that